octo-technology/OpenTezos/docs/michelson/tutorial.md

 ##### Building a list

-The `NIL 'a` instruction pushes an empty list on top of the stack.
+The `NIL 'a` instruction pushes an empty list on the top of the stack.
 When creating a _list_ the type of list elements must be specified.
-For example, `NIL operation` pushes an empty list of operations on top of the stack.
+For example, `NIL operation` pushes an empty list of operations on the top of the stack.
 Similarly `NIL int` pushes an empty list of integers on top of the stack.

 ![](../../static/img/michelson/michelson_instruction_nillist_example.svg)
 <small className="figure">FIGURE 33: Illustration of the `NIL` instruction</small>

 ##### Adding an element in the list

-The `CONS` instruction allows to add an element at the beginning of a list.
+The `CONS` instruction allows you to add an element at the beginning of a list.
 It expects an element and a list on top of the stack, consumes them and pushes back the updated _list_ on top of the stack.

 ![](../../static/img/michelson/michelson_instruction_cons_example.svg)
 <small className="figure">FIGURE 32: Illustration of the `CONS` instruction</small>